terascope/file-assets/README.md

 # file-assets
 > A set of Teraslice processors for working with data stored in files on disk.
 The readers utilize the [chunked-file-reader](https://terascope.github.io/teraslice/docs/packages/chunked-file-reader/overview) module, which is shared across the file-related asset bundles.

+Since all the readers in this asset bundle use DataEntities, the slice's file path can be retrieved from each record by using something like `record.getMetadata('path')`.
+More information about DataEntities can be found [here](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity).

 This bundle includes the following processors:
 - [`file_exporter`](./docs/file_exporter.md)
 - [`file_reader`](./docs/file_reader.md)
 - `compressed_file_reader`